 Hilton Honors American Express Card: Best for frequent Hilton stays

 Why we picked it: The Hilton Honors American Express Card is a good choice for those who stay at Hilton properties frequently.
-You’ll earn 80,000 points after you spend $1,000 in purchases on the card in the first three months of card membership plus you can earn up to $100 in statement credits on eligible purchases made at any of the Hilton family hotels in the first 12 months of membership, and you’ll get 7 points per dollar at Hilton hotel properties.
+You’ll earn 100,000 points after you spend $1,000 in purchases on the card in the first three months of card membership plus you can earn up to $100 in statement credits on eligible purchases made at any of the Hilton family hotels in the first 12 months of membership, and you’ll get 7 points per dollar at Hilton hotel properties.

 You can also earn 5 points per dollar on eligible purchases at U.S. restaurants, supermarkets and gas stations, plus 3 points per dollar on everything else.
 Plus, there are no blackout dates or expiration dates on points.

 Cardholders can also enjoy complimentary Hilton Honors silver status, which includes an annual fifth-night free reward (when you book at least four consecutive nights with points) and a 20% bonus on each Hilton Honors base point you earn.

 - Get bonus rewards in categories such as dining, groceries and gas.

 - You can earn unlimited number of points.